 The theory of the free and forced longitudinal and transverse oscillations of a root body fixed in the soil generated by the action of a vibrational digging tool on the root, presented in the previous sections, facilitates the analysis of the effect that the mentioned oscillations have on the process of disrupting the bonds between the root and the soil, as well as the evaluation of the kinematic parameters of vibrational lifting subject to not damaging the roots.
 Nevertheless, said study is not sufficient for the complete analysis of the extraction of roots from the soil.
-It is also necessary to give separate consideration to the dynamic system "root-digging tool" in order to analyse the process of oscillations in the soil and extraction of the root from it as a rigid body, which takes place under the effect of the vibration of the digging tool in the longitudinal and vertical planes and the tool's translational motion.
+It is also necessary to give separate consideration to the dynamic system "root-digging tool" in order to analyse the process of oscillations in the soil and extraction of the root from it as a rigid body, which takes place under the effect of the vibrational motion.